charlwillia6/ember-craft-repository/documentation/GENERAL.md

 #### Components <a id="structure-components"></a>

+Components are entities or their own.
+When you use a component in a template you have to pass information to them.
+You can inject the store, the session, and other services into the component, but you have to pass the model, controller, or variables to the component to be able to use that data in the component template.

 In order to use their components we have to create our own component in our `component` directory and extend theirs, which means we must import theirs into our own.
 All components are still in a directory under `pods/`.
 If you notice, all component directories are named with a hyphen.
 This is required by Ember.js to know that these are components and